sagemath/trac_to_gh/Issue 6179.md

 # Issue 6179: html -- doctest failure in sage-4.0.1.alpha0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6179

 Original creator: was